How to Relieve Pain From Lymphedema

 About a year after her double mastectomy, Susan O’Brien began to notice some pain and swelling in her right arm and hand.

 Lymphedema is a disease that causes painful and uncomfortable swelling of the arms, fingers, legs or feet, and commonly occurs after a patient’s lymph nodes are removed as a necessary part of surgery.
 It is most common in breast cancer patients, but occurs after other types of cancer and non-cancer surgeries.

 O’Brien works hard to keep her lymphedema at bay, and knows what to do when it flares up: physical therapy sessions at the Stefanie Spielman Comprehensive Breast Center that include massages.
 She also wears compression sleeves and gloves.

-“I’m very active and I’m not going to let my lymphedema define me or limit me,” she said.
+“I’m very active and I’m not going to let my lymphedema define me or limit me,” she says.

-“Lymphedema is the most concerning complication of a lymph node dissection,” said Doreen Agnese, MD, associate professor of surgery at the OSUCCC – James.
+"Lymphedema is the most concerning complication of a lymph node dissection,” says Doreen Agnese, MD, associate professor of surgery at the OSUCCC – James.
 “It’s painful and your range of motion becomes limited.
 If we can identify it early, it can be better treated and managed with physical therapy and massage and compression sleeves and gloves.”

 Lymphatic fluid circulates through the body to remove waste, bacteria and other unwanted substances.
 “Edema” refers to the swelling or buildup of excessive fluids.
 Lymphedema occurs after several lymph nodes are removed, or in the natural absence or impairment of them.
 The lymphatic systems of some patients can no longer manage the fluid, which builds up and collects in the arm or other areas of the body, causing swelling and pain.

-It is essential to remove lymph nodes in the armpit area during breast cancer surgery, because “they’re the road map,” Agnese said.
+It is essential to remove lymph nodes in the armpit area during breast cancer surgery, because “they’re the road map,” Agnese says.
 “Cancer travels through lymphatic channels and we mimic the route of the cancer cells to find the first lymph node it would have traveled to.”

 Cancer in these “sentinel” lymph nodes, which are the first lymph node or group of nodes draining a cancer, indicates whether the breast cancer has metastasized